kjellalmgren/pingservices/pingservices-readme.md

    networks:
      webnet:

-	# for production we can use docker-compose file, then we use docker stack deploy....
+	# for production we can use a docker-compose file, then we use docker stack deploy....
 	$ docker stack deploy -c docker-compose.yaml pingservices --with-registry-auth
 	$ docker service ps pingservices
 	$ docker service tasks pingservices